 Be aware that if you board a train and your Japan Rail Pass doesn’t cover you for the ride, playing dumb tourist won’t get you anywhere.
 You will have to pay the going rate for that fare, which is likely to equal a lot of Yen.

-What does the Japan Rail Pass cost?
+What is the Japan Rail Pass price?

 Are the travel days consecutive?